Our Future Path! A plan for a better world!

 Overpopulation and Limited Resources

 One of the biggest contributors to high unemployment is our overpopulation.
-Although it is true that a larger population would have a higher demand for goods and services, and more people would need to be employed to produce those goods and services, the larger population would not increase the employment rate.
-In an ideal world, the average person would consume the same amount no matter what the population was and it would take the same amount of labor to produce what this average person consumed.
+Although it is true that a larger population would have a higher demand for goods and services, and more of us would need to be employed to produce those goods and services, the larger population would not increase the employment rate.
+In an ideal world, the average person would consume the same amount no matter what the population was, and it would take the same amount of labor to produce what this average person consumed.

 The problem lies in the fact that we do not live in an ideal world.
-In our real world, our resources are limited and our overpopulation means that there are not enough resources to go around.
+In our real world, our resources are limited, and our overpopulation means that there are not enough resources to go around.
 The higher demand for our limited resources has led to higher prices for those resources.
-With higher prices, some people will need to do without the goods that are produced from these resources.
+With higher prices, some of us will need to do without the goods that are produced from these resources.
 With less of these goods sold, the workers who would have made them will instead be unemployed.

 Moving Existing Jobs Around

 Every year, the public demands jobs and our political leaders promise to create jobs.
-The usual method of attracting jobs is for a community to try to provide the right tax and regulatory incentives to get higher paying employers to move jobs into their community or for local employers to expand.
+The usual method of attracting jobs is for a community to try to provide the right tax and regulatory incentives to get higher paying employers to move jobs into their community or to get local employers to expand.

-Initially, incentives may bring in some needed jobs, but it would also attract workers from other areas.
-The local population would increase and the unemployment rate would start going back up.
+Initially, incentives may bring in some needed jobs, but they would also attract workers from other areas.
+The local population would increase, and the unemployment rate would start going back up.
 Then, this community would need to attract even more new jobs.
 At the same time, other communities would be trying to entice this community’s employers to move jobs into their area.
-Some businesses may benefit from all the tax incentives, but the final result would just be to shuffle jobs around while reducing tax revenues.
+Some businesses may benefit from all the tax incentives, but the result would just be to shuffle jobs around while reducing tax revenues.

 Goals